Pylons/pyramid_debugtoolbar/README.rst

 ``pyramid_debugtoolbar`` provides a debug toolbar useful while you're developing your Pyramid application.

-This code requires the Pyramid trunk (aka 1.1.1dev); no released version of Pyramid (e.g. 1.0 or 1.1) will run it.
+This code requires Pyramid 1.2a1 or better.

 Note that ``pyramid_debugtoolbar`` is a blatant rip-off of Michael van Tellingen's ``flask-debugtoolbar`` (which itself was derived from Rob